Michigan State Spartans women's basketball

 The Michigan State Spartans women's basketball team is the intercollegiate women's basketball program representing Michigan State University.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Spartans play home basketball games at the Breslin Student Events Center on the university campus in East Lansing, Michigan.

 History

 The Spartans began play in 1972.
 In 1991, the Spartans made their first ever NCAA Division I women's basketball tournament, their first postseason appearance since the 1977 AIAW women's basketball tournament.
 In 2005, the Spartans won 33 games (a school record), advancing all the way to the NCAA Division I women's basketball tournament championship, before losing 84–62 to Baylor.
-The Spartans have been to 14 NCAA Tournaments in the past 25 years, the most recent being in 2021.
+The Spartans have been to 20 NCAA Tournaments in their history, with their most recent trip coming in 2025.